 If the flowers are pollinated, they will be followed by decorative, bean shaped, green seed pods that age to bronze.
 The flowers are pollinated by ants, so you will need a few of them to be able to enjoy the pods.

 Snail Vines have large leaves, which are divided into three separate leaflets, each up to 13cm long.
 This creates a dense covering of foliage wherever they grow.
 It is a good idea to cut the tendrils back in summer, when it has reached the desired size, this will help to promote more flowers – the side growth can be a distraction for the plant, just like with your beans or strawberries – so if it is flowers you want, you will need to prune.

 Snail Vines look wonderful over a trellis or archway, along pergolas, in shrubs and trees or supported on fences.
 You could even trail them on a retaining wall.
 They may take a season to settle in, but after that time they are vigorous and can cover large areas.

-Grow in a full sun position.
 Plant your Snail Vine in humus rich, moist, well drained soil.
 Water to establish and keep moist in active growth.
 Add a liquid fertiliser monthly when they are blooming, late spring to autumn.
 Where the weather is warm they will even flower into winter.

 Known botanically as Vigna caracalla, it was named after an Italian botanist from the 17th Century, Domenico Vigna.
 Caracalla was a Roman Emperor; or we have read, it could alternatively mean from Caracas, in Venezuela.
 Other common names for the Snail Vine include Corkscrew Vine or Flower and Snail Bean.